The health and safety of residents and staff is very important to us.

 It is our desire to provide you with reliable information on the rapidly changing coronavirus COVID-19 event, precautions and closures.
 We believe it is important that you receive factual information as it becomes available.
 The websites below provide reliable information and are updated regularly by the Provincial and Federal Authorities:

-Effective until further notice, the Town Hall and skate shack are closed to the public.
+Effective until further notice, the skate shack is closed to the public.

 These efforts are being made to protect you and to increase the chances that the Town can continue to run smoothly.
 We continue to monitor the COVID-19 situation and will re-open as soon as it is recommended by the Province to do so.